-11. If you could have any super power, which one would you choose?
+9. If you could have any super power, which one would you choose?
 I'd say the power to sleep.
 At this point.
 I can't stop my brain these days!

-12. If you could be any original life saver flavor, which one would you be?
+10. If you could be any original Life Saver flavor, which one would you be?
 Cherry! but it stains your face.

 11. How do you want to be remembered?
 By having done something that makes people happy!
 I'll keep you updated if that happens!